tnm/vulcan/README.md

 That's all there is to it.
 You are now bursting with Redis data.

-Upcoming
+TODO
 ---------

-Next version, I'll add in some other options for random values (probably Star Trek-based).
+* Add hashes
+* Add option for non-integer values (maybe Star Trek-derived string values)

 Most Importantly
 -----------------